-Not to be denied, the rampaging front-rower fought his way back to claim senior selection in the Rebels final two Trans-Tasman matches, impressing his new teammates with his resilience, determination, and professionalism during a frustrating three-month block of rehabilitation.
+Not to be denied, the rampaging front-rower fought his way back to claim senior selection in the Rebels final two Trans-Tasman matches, impressing his new teammates with his resilience, determination, and professionalism during a frustrating three-month block of rehab.

 “It was difficult, but I approached that period with the right mindset and was able to claw back to playing the last 2 games of the Trans-Tasman, which enabled me to continue growing, and I think that was really valuable for my first-year,” said Van Nek.

 The level-headed prop said he’s determined to use last season’s impressive finish to springboard him into the upcoming Super Rugby season, with a Round 1 clash against Van Nek’s hometown Reds again awaiting the Rebels.